DSEC60/HomeLab/Homelab_Documentation.md

 **9.** Document the remediation and verification result.

-# 15. Security Testing and Blue-Team Validation
+# 15. Security Testing and Blue Team Validation

 Security testing should remain limited to systems owned by or explicitly authorized for the homelab.
 The preferred workflow uses controlled offensive activity to validate defensive visibility and response.